Spain's Sánchez tries to contain migration with Africa visit - WTMJ

 Associated Press

-MADRID (AP) — Spain’s prime minister is embarking on a mini-tour to two African nations that are key in the European country’s new push to bolster ties with the neighboring continent and mitigate the migration flows that many fear could increase as a consequence of the coronavirus pandemic.
+MADRID (AP) — Spanish Prime Minister Pedro Sánchez is on a mini-tour to two African nations that are key in the European country’s new push to bolster ties with the neighboring continent and mitigate the migration flows that many fear could increase as a consequence of the coronavirus pandemic.

-Pedro Sánchez, who travels with representatives of a dozen Spanish companies, is scheduled to meet Angola’s President Joao Lourenço during his stop in Luanda on Thursday and with Senegal’s Macky Sall in Dakar on Friday.
+Angola’s President Joao Lourenço welcomed Sánchez during his stop in Luanda on Thursday declaring he wants Spain to be a “key partner” in the diversification of his country’s economy.
+The European leader, who is traveling with representatives of a dozen Spanish companies, is scheduled to hold talks with Senegal’s Macky Sall in Dakar on Friday.

 Africa has proportionally reported fewer coronavirus cases and deaths than Europe.
 But officials in Madrid fear that the fallout of lockdowns in jobs and the shockwaves of the global economic slump could send even more Africans on the perilous journey to European shores, many of them via Spain.